Woodgrange Park railway station: History

-Track was laid through the site in 1854 as part of the first section of the London, Tilbury and Southend Railway, from Forest Gate Junction on the Eastern Counties Railway to Barking.
-The LT&SR opened a more direct route from Barking to Fenchurch Street on 11 March 1858 so its trains could avoid the congested station at Stratford.
-After that the line was used by a small number of Liverpool Street to Barking services operated by the Eastern Counties Railway and after 1862 the Great Eastern Railway.
+Track was laid through the site in 1854 as part of the first section of the London, Tilbury and Southend Railway (LTSR) from Forest Gate Junction on the Eastern Counties Railway to Barking.
+The LTSR opened a more direct route from Barking to Fenchurch Street on 11 March 1858 so its trains could avoid the congested station at Stratford.
+After that the Forest Gate–Barking line was used by a small number of Liverpool Street to Barking services operated by the Eastern Counties Railway.
 A few goods trains also used this route.

 In 1894 the Tottenham and Forest Gate Railway opened a new railway to Tottenham, beginning at a junction just north of the station site.
-This railway was a joint venture between the Midland Railway and London Tilbury and Southend Railway.
-The station was opened on 9 July 1894 and on opening was served by trains from the new line as well as the few GER Liverpool Street - Barking services.
-A few services were routed to East Ham via the East Ham loop but the majority went onto to Barking (with a small number continuing to Southend).
+This railway was a joint venture between the Midland Railway and the London, Tilbury and Southend Railway.
+The station was opened on 9 July 1894.
+It was served by trains from St Pancras or Moorgate as well as the few GER Liverpool Street–Barking services.
+A few services were routed to East Ham via the East Ham loop but the majority went to Barking (with a small number continuing to Southend).